 The cancer, and the efforts to eradicate it, ravaged Jackie’s body.
 It left her frail, seized bits and pieces of her mind, and forced her to become dependent on family and friends to meet her basic needs.
 Her death was slow, agonizing, dehumanizing and needless.

 Mason says the issue is close to her heart.
-Like her clients, using J&J baby powder as part of her daily hygiene routine was engrained in her from an early age.
+Like her clients, using J&J baby powder as part of her daily hygiene routine was ingrained in her from an early age.

 “Many of the women in my family used talcum powder, including me.
 I can definitely relate to our clients when they talk about how important the practice was to their daily hygiene regimen.”
 Mason says.